 Every bike race offers an opportunity to learn and improve, no matter how you finish.
 Let’s learn how to analyze data from a criterium so you can be a more effective competitor nice time you race.

-Category Archives: Race Analysis
+Category: Race Analysis

 Every year, the Tour De France serves as a 3-week showcase for cycling’s top talent.
 As the world’s premier bike race, it’s the perfect opportunity for amateur riders to watch and learn from the sport’s best.
 What lessons can the average racer take away from the first half of this year’s Tour?